Infinite-Impact-Insights/kig.re/_posts/2017-03-10-dead-simple-encryption-with-sym.md

  2. Ruby API, available via several entry points:
      * [Basic Encryption/Decryption API](https://github.com/kigster/sym#rubyapi) is activated by including `Sym` module in a ruby class, it adds easy to use `encr`/`decr`, and `encr_password/decr_password` methods.
      * [Application API](https://github.com/kigster/sym#rubyapi-app) is activated by instantiating `Sym::Application` class, passing it an arguments hash as if it came from the CLI, and then calling `execute` method on the instance.
+     * [Sym::MagicFile API](https://github.com/kigster/sym#magic-file) is a convenience class allowing you to read encrypted files in your ruby code with a couple of lines of code.
      * [Sym::Configuration](https://github.com/kigster/sym#rubyapi-config) class for overriding default cipher, and many other parameters such as compression, cache location, Zlib compression, and more.

-### Sym Saves Time.
-Massively.
+### Priceless Time Savers

 So how does `sym` substantiate its claim that it *streamlines* the encryption process?
 I thought about it, and turns out there are quite a few reasons:

-  * By using Mac OS-X Keychain, `sym` offers a simple yet secure way of storing the key on a local machine, much more secure then storing it on a file system.
+  * By using Mac OS-X Keychain (and only on a Mac), `sym` offers a simple yet secure way of storing the key on a local machine, much more secure then storing it on a file system.
-  * By using a password cache (`-c`) via an in-memory provider such as `Memcached` or `drb`, `sym` invocations take advantage of password cache, and only ask for a password once per a configurable period.
+  * By using a password cache (`-c`) via an in-memory provider such as `memcached` or `drb`, `sym` invocations take advantage of password cache, and only ask for a password once per a configurable period.
   * By using `SYM_ARGS` environment variable, where common flags can be saved.
   * By reading a key from the default key source file `~/.sym.key` which requires no flags at all.
   * By utilizing the `--negate` option to quickly encrypt a regular file, or decrypt an encrypted file with extension `.enc`.